christoffercarlsson/autograph/README.md

 The ability to derive the correct SK<sub>A</sub> and SK<sub>B</sub> secret keys combined with the successful verification of H<sub>A</sub> and H<sub>B</sub>
-authenticates the handshake and certifies that both Alice and Bob are in control of their IK and EK private keys.
+authenticates the key exchange and certifies that both Alice and Bob are in control of their IK and EK private keys.

 ### 3.3 Out-of-band verification